The Merchants of Liverpool

 1770 Ashton's rock pit in Twambrook sank.

-1789 Ashtons top mine with a pillar to excavation ratio of 1:9 was considered more than adequate ... !
+1789 Ashton's top mine with a pillar to excavation ratio of 1:9 was considered more than adequate ... !

-1840 Ashtons mine filled with brine 5.26 + 2.22 acres.
+1840 Ashton's mine filled with brine 5.26 + 2.22 acres.
 Brine pumping replaces rock salt mining.

-1893 Ashtons flash forms.
+1893 Ashton's flash forms.
 Vividly described by Calvert.

 John Blackburne (1693–1786)

-The family’s wealth came from salt.
-Thomas Blackburne was John’s father and he helped to build the Weaver navigation.
+Thomas Blackburne helped to build the Weaver navigation.
 The Liverpool salt refinery, owned by Jonathan and John Blackburne, was situated close to the Town's second wet dock, the Salthouse Dock, which opened in 1753.

 John was Mayor of Liverpool in 1760 and lived in Hanover Street, in the centre of Liverpool, where he was a neighbour of John Ashton.